sigcnl/sigcnl.github.io/cnl2020program.md

 Full paper slots consist of 20 minutes presentation and 10 minutes discussion.
 Short paper slots have 15 minutes presentation and 5 minutes discussion.

+We have four candidates for the best paper award, indicated below.

 ### Wednesday, 8 September 2021

 Morning session 1:

 - 9:00-9:30 Intro
 - 9:30-10:00 Nataly Jahchan, Anne Condamines, Emmanuelle Cannesson and Helene Giraudo.
 Towards a More Natural Controlled Language in Future Airbus Cockpits.
-A Psycho-linguistic Evaluation (full paper)
+A Psycho-linguistic Evaluation (full paper). **Best paper candidate**
 - 10:00-10:30 Rolf Schwitter.
 The Grammar of PENG ASP Explained (full paper)

 Morning session 2 (Joint session with Legal Compliance workshop):